 In 2013, Collard and Foster remained with the team for the third consecutive season, but the biggest change was a return of Colin Turkington.
 The team also replaced the BMW 320si with the BMW 125i M Sport.
 Turkington was in the championship fight until the final round, finishing fifth at the end.

 The trio Turkington-Collard-Foster remained with the team in 2014.
 Turkington’s #5 BMW was a winning-car eight times and he clinched his second BTCC title, again ahead of Jason Plato, same as in 2009.
 Collard added one victory and finished 8th in the points. eBay Motors took Teams’ championship title.

 With his second BTCC trophy in a pocket, Turkington left the team.
 Andy Priaulx and Sam Tordoff joined WSR, Rob Collard remained with the team for the sixth consecutive season.
 In the fifth round of the championship, at Croft Circuit, West Surrey Racing had probably the best weekend in team’s history.
 In the first race, the team secured their first ever 1-2-3 finish, with Andy Priaulx winning ahead of Tordoff and Collard.
 To make the day even better, Tordoff won second race and Collard was the winner in the third race.

 In the final classification, Tordoff was 6th, Priaulx 8th, and Collard 10th.
 The team was eligible for Manufacturers/Constructors points, finishing third behind Honda/Team Dynamics and MG/Triple Eight.

-2016 – two titles for the team, losing drivers’ trophy for two points
+2016 – two titles for the team, losing drivers’ trophy